Making a Will

 Arranging to own property and other assets jointly can be a way of protecting a person’s spouse or registered civil partner.
 For example, if someone has a joint bank account, their partner will continue to have access to the money they need for day-to-day living without having to wait for their affairs to be sorted out.

-There are two ways that a person can own something jointly with someone else:
+There are two ways that a person can own something jointly with someone else

+- Tenants in common (called ‘common owners’ in Scotland).
 Each person has their own distinct shares of the asset, which do not have to be equal.
 They can say in their Will who will inherit their share.

+- Joint tenants (called ‘joint owners’ in Scotland).
 Individuals jointly own the asset so, if they die, the remaining owner(s) automatically inherits their share.
 A person cannot use their Will to leave their share to someone else.

 Partial intestacy

-Reviewing your Will every few years is as important as making one in the first place.
 You may wish to change how your assets are to be distributed, or your family circumstances may have changed.
-You should look at your Will every couple of years to check that it is still an accurate reflection of your wishes.

 Pensions